signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 </div>

 <div class="message-box warning">
-Please be aware that SSL and the load balancer can be used for free for 1 year <b>only for for one application/environment</b>.
-If you add one more, even without a load balancer, you can be immediately charged.
+<p>Please be aware that SSL and the load balancer can be used for free for 1 year <b>only for for one application/environment</b>.
+If you add one more, even without a load balancer, you can be immediately charged.</p>
 </div>

 ## Set up your AWS RDS PostgreSQL database